PiercingXX/Piercingxx/README.md

 - **[XX-Note](https://github.com/Piercingxx/xx-note)** — Keep's front end over a folder of Markdown files on my own NAS.
 Every note is one plain file with frontmatter.
 Delete the app and lose nothing.
 - **[XX-Clock](https://github.com/Piercingxx/xx-clock)** — clock, alarms, timers, offline.
 Per‑alarm ringtones.
 - **[XX-Weather](https://github.com/Piercingxx/xx-weather)** — ZIP in, forecast out.
 NWS first, Open-Meteo if NOAA is down.
 No location permission, no Play Services.
+- **XX-Files** (lol & under construction) — File manager that actually respects the hierarchy.
-- **XX-Keyboard** (private) — Colemak and Piercing keyboard layout glide typing without the proprietary Google blob.
+- **XX-Keyboard** (under construction) — Colemak and Piercing keyboard layout glide typing without the proprietary Google blob.
 - **[XX-Vitals](https://github.com/Piercingxx/xx-vitals)** — a cleanroom Google Fit replacement: entered on the phone, Postgres on my own NAS, no cloud anywhere.

 The app that works with Android and Linux right now: